Effective: April 1, 2024

 9.2.
 The Buyer shall ensure that (i) the specification of the Products is safe for the intended use, (ii) the Products are handled in a safe manner and (iii) any waste originating from the Products is disposed of in accordance with any relevant laws and regulations.

-10 Warranty; Technical Support
+10 Warranty; Technical Support.

 10.1.
 EXCEPT AS EXPLICITLY SET FORTH IN THESE TERMS AND CONDITIONS, THE COMPANY MAKES NO WARRANTY WITH RESPECT TO THE PRODUCTS OR SERVICES, EXPRESSED OR IMPLIED, AND DELIVERS ITS PRODUCTS “AS IS”.
 THE COMPANY SPECIFICALLY DISCLAIMS ANY IMPLIED WARRANTY OF MERCHANTABILITY, TITLE, NONINFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE, AND ALSO SPECIFICALLY DISCLAIMS ANY OTHER WARRANTY UNDER THE UNIFORM COMMERCIAL CODE AS IN EFFECT IN ANY STATE OF THE UNITED STATES.
 NO REPRESENTATION OR WARRANTY, INCLUDING BUT NOT LIMITED TO STATEMENTS OF QUALITY, SUITABILITY FOR USE OR PERFORMANCE, WHETHER MADE BY EMPLOYEES OR THE COMPANY OR ITS DISTRIBUTORS, WILL BE CONSIDERED A WARRANTY BY THE COMPANY FOR ANY PURPOSE OR CREATE ANY LIABILITY ON THE PART OF THE COMPANY.
 THE COMPANYHEREBY EXPRESSLY DISCLAIMS, AND BUYER HEREBY EXPRESSLY WAIVES, ANY WARRANTY REGARDING RESULTS OBTAINED THROUGH THE USE OF THE PRODUCTS OR PERFORMANCE OF THE SERVICES, INCLUDING WITHOUT LIMITATION ANY CLAIM OF INACCURATE, INVALID, OR INCOMPLETE RESULTS.